lineality/Online_Voting_Using_One_Time_Pads/README.md

 Rule 1: If there is a problem it must be solved in-person by the voter with proof of identification, in the same way that the person would register to vote and/or cast their vote.

-Step 1: Before the election ends: A person, e.g. in person, with ID (or a witness, however ID is confirmed in a given area), goes to the voting office to register for the One-Time-Pad Vote-Over-a-Network (online voting) process.
+Step 1: Before the election ends: A person, e.g. in person, with ID (or a witness, however ID is confirmed in a given area), goes to the Vote-Office to register for the One-Time-Pad Vote-Over-a-Network (online voting) process.

-Step 2: During the in-person one-time-pad-voter-registration: two physical copies (e.g QR codes) of two one-time-pads are created, one set of the two pads are stored (offline) by the local voting office, the other set (pair) of one time pads is kept by the voter themselves (physically, offline).
+Step 2: During the in-person one-time-pad-voter-registration: two physical copies (e.g QR codes) of two one-time-pads are created, one set of the two pads are stored (offline) by the local Vote-Office, the other set (pair) of one time pads is kept by the voter themselves (physically, offline).
 If there is no printer, a short-form ballot one time pad good for several ballots may be hand written and OCR-checked on a wallet-card sized card or paper.

 A short-form or truncated ballot may contain, e.g., the number of the option-choice and perhaps a first/last letter in the candidates name (which could also serve as a check, similar to an empty choice check, if the name-letter does not agree with the number option).
 Two-factor-no-nul voting?